Evernest/Evernest/EvernestBack/README.md

 Future improvments
 ------------------

-EvernestBack doesn't make regular time-based updates which could lead to loss of data if the program crashes even when no new events have been pushed for a moderately long time.
 EvernestBack doesn't properly handle the creation of a new blob when exceeding the maximum capacity of the current blob.
 EvernestBack doesn't use thread pools, which may cause slowdowns when using a